jylambert/topotherm/README.md

 ## Feature overview

-* Single time step topology and piping optimization.
+* Single time-step topology and piping optimization.
-  * Greenfield optimization only for now, existing network in development.
+  * Multiple time-steps version additionally includes operation with variable heating demands.
-* Forced expansion of the distric theating network to consumers.
+  * Greenfield optimization
-  * Economic expansion in development.
+  * Existing network in development.
-* Multiple time steps version additionally includes operation with variable heating demands.
+* Forced and economic expansion of the district heating network to consumers.
-* Supports all solvers of pyomo, but the output might have to be rewritten (utils.py)
+* Supports all solvers of pyomo, but the output helper functions in utils.py might have to be rewritten (utils.py)
 * Plotting functions included

 ## Contents